Working in New Zealand

 - a Study Abroad student

-- studying in the English Proficiency Programme.
+- studying in the English for Academic Purposes programme.

 Your eligibility for work depends on your type and duration of study.
 Immigration New Zealand provides detailed information about working on a student visa.